WCAG Standards Basics

 person in red shirt wearing black and gray headphones

-2.2B - people worldwide with vision impairment
+2.2B - people worldwide with visual impairment

 11% - of Serbia's population with disabilities